aripalo/ykmangoath/README.md

 ## Managing Password

 An end-user with Yubikey device may wish to password protect the Yubikey's OATH application.
-Generally speaking this is a good idea as it adds some protection from theft: A bad actor with someone else's Yubikey device can't actually use the device to generate TOPT MFA codes unless they somehow also know the device password.
+Generally speaking this is a good idea as it adds some protection from theft: A bad actor with someone else's Yubikey device can't actually use the device to generate TOTP MFA codes unless they somehow also know the device password.

 The password protection for the Yubikey device's OATH application can be set either via the Yubico Authenticator GUI application or via command-line with `ykman` by running:
 ```sh